 Professor, Family Medicine

-Adjunct Associate Professor, Medicine - Allergy and Infectious Dis.
+Adjunct Professor, Medicine - Allergy and Infectious Dis.

 EducationMD Medicine, University of Washington, 1982